AndreiBarsan/andreibarsan.github.io/index.md

 robotics and long-term autonomy.
 I started in September 2017, under the supervision of
 <a href="http://www.cs.toronto.edu/~urtasun">Professor Raquel Urtasun</a>.

-I am also a full-time research scientist at <a href="https://waabi.ai/" target="blank">Waabi</a>, helping develop the next generation of AI-first autonomous vehicles. <a href="https://jobs.lever.co/waabi" target="blank">We are hiring!</a>
+I am also a full-time senior research scientist at <a href="https://waabi.ai/" target="blank">Waabi</a>, helping develop the next generation of AI-first autonomous vehicles. <a href="https://jobs.lever.co/waabi" target="blank">We are hiring!</a>

 Before this, I spent three wonderful years as a researcher at [Uber Advanced